K-12 Standard Response Protocol Toolkit

 The School Incident Command System should be initiated.

 The classroom teacher or administrator is usually responsible for initiating an evacuation.
-The directives or actions may vary for fire, bomb threat, or other emergency.
-In a police led evacuation, students may be instructed to form a single file line and hold hands front and back, or students and staff may be asked to put their hands on their heads while evacuating.
-Other directions may be invoked during an evacuation and student and staff should be prepared to follow specific instructions given by staff or first responders.
+The directives or actions may vary for fire, bomb threat, or other emergencies.
+In a police-led evacuation, students may be instructed to form a single file line and hold hands front and back, or students and staff may be asked to put their hands on their heads while evacuating.
+Other directions may be invoked during an evacuation; students and staff should be prepared to follow specific instructions given by staff or first responders.

 Evacuation preparation involves the identification of facility Evacuation Points, as well as student, teacher, and administrator training.

 The Evacuation Assembly refers to gathering at the Evacuation Assembly Point(s).
 Teachers are instructed to take roll after arrival at the Evacuation Assembly Point(s).

 In Texas, Evacuation drills must be performed at least once per school year.
 Fire evacuation drills are mandated separately in Texas to four per school year, two per semester.
 It is recommended that you discuss fire evacuation drills with your local fire marshal to ensure compliance with local fire code.

 Students are trained that if they are separated from their class during an evacuation, then joining an evacuation line is acceptable.
 They should be instructed to identify themselves to the teacher in their group after arriving at the Evacuation site.

 The “I Love U Guys” Foundation has developed guidance for reunifying parents with their children.
 These materials are available at no cost to districts, departments, and agencies.
 You can access the SRM materials from the “I Love U Guys” website by clicking the button below.